autonome/metafluff/posts/2006/02/howto-build-an-xpcom-component-in-javascript/index.md

 ---
 layout: post
-title: Howto: Build an XPCOM Component in Javascript
+title: "Howto: Build an XPCOM Component in Javascript"
 published_at: 2006-02-25
 date: 2006-02-25
 tags: mozilla